UEFA.com works better on other browsers

 The 2025-27 UEFA European Under-21 Championship qualifying group stage runs until 6 October 2026, followed by play-offs the following month ahead of the final tournament in summer 2027 in Albania and Serbia.

+The decisive fixtures are all in the new double window in September and October.
 The nine group winners and the runner-up with the best record (not counting results against sixth-placed teams) qualify directly for the final tournament to join co-hosts Albania and Serbia.
 The eight other runners-up contest play-offs to determine the four remaining finalists.

 U21 EURO qualifying groups

-Group A: Spain, Finland, Kosovo, Romania, Cyprus, San Marino
+Group A: Spain, Finland, Romania, Kosovo, Cyprus, San Marino

 Group B: Portugal, Czechia, Scotland, Bulgaria, Azerbaijan, Gibraltar